howonlee/mertonon/docs/small_roadmap.md

 ---

 - Enforce single password login per user validation in BE also at create time (instead of just at login time), not just in FE
+- Use banlist for password and lots of validation, requirements, entropy stuff
 - Remove postgres requirement for build
 - Registry accuracy enforcement with tests
 - Automated upload to website